armgong/rjulia2/README.md

 Right now, rjulia2 only support julia 0.4 and R console, RGUI and Rstudio not supported.

-see demo\testcode.R for basic usage. more demo will comming in next few days.
+see demo\testcode.R and demo\testdataframe.R for basic usage. more demo will comming in next few days.